mmKALLL/tower-battles/readme.txt

 Run with -debug program argument to enable debug messages in console.

+You can edit enemies.txt, towers.txt and the files found under the stages/ directory to modify the game without having to program anything!

 Very brief rundown on the classes:

 Manager - brings together all the program components